 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where klaprothite typically forms.
+Look in hydrothermal veins country, the host setting where klaprothite typically forms.
 If you start seeing wittichenite, bismuthinite, chalcopyrite in float, you are in the right ground.
 Field specimens usually show a massive, granular, or rarely as indistinct prismatic crystals habit, so train your eye for that shape before scanning the outcrop.